k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: chatting to a peaceful animal that uses MS_BARK sound
 - Fix: prevent monsters selecting ammo/missile type weapons when choosing silver to melee demons/vampires
+- Fix: Infidels were not gaining alignment record points for kills